Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 1

 - As a 6-point underdog or more in 2022-23, Los Angeles is 6-13-1 against the spread compared to the 18-15-1 ATS record Denver puts up as a 6-point favorite.

+- Los Angeles and its opponents have exceeded the over/under 52.4% of the time this season (43 out of 82).
+That's more often than Denver and its opponents have (37 out of 82).

-- The Nuggets have a .705 winning percentage as a moneyline favorite (43-18) this season, better than the .451 winning percentage for the Lakers as a moneyline underdog (23-28).
+- As a moneyline favorite this season, the Nuggets are 43-18, a better record than the Lakers have posted (23-28) as moneyline underdogs.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!